Introduction

 Give each pupil a seed large enough to write their initials on (e.g. a conker or acorn).
 Take the pupils outside and ask them to hide their seeds.

 Seeds have evolved over time to be dispersed (moved).
-An oak tree produces 50,000 acorns a year but only 2 or 3 will grow into mature oak trees.
-By moving away from the parent plant a seed will increase the probability of survival.
+An oak tree produces 50,000 acorns a year but only two or three will grow into mature oak trees.
+By moving away from the parent plant, a seed will increase the probability of survival.
 How does this increase seed survival?

 Activities

-Some seeds are encased in a fruit which is tempting for animals (and birds) to eat.
+Some seeds are encased in a fruit that is tempting for animals (and birds) to eat.
 Is this the end for the seed?
-Think about what will happen next to all the dispersed seeds?
+Think about what will happen next to all the dispersed seeds.

 Use the resource make a seed spinner.
 Can you improve the design to make your seed travel a longer distance?
 Can you add features you have discovered in your investigations into seed dispersal and produce the perfect seed?